 While the background of the square has been variously defended as letter magic – as created in Pythagorean mystical circles or alternatively as Christian, Jewish, Gnostic, Pagan, numerological and geometrically symbolic, its use in Christian amulets is incontestable.
-The use of the formula in magic was condemned by 17th century Icelandic cleric Einarsson condemned the magical use of the Sator-square.
+The 17th century Icelandic cleric Einarsson condemned the magical use of the Sator-square.

-Whatever its origin, the formula is found all over the Roman world.
+Whatever its origin, the formula popped up all over the Roman world.
 From the 9th century, the words of the square featured regularly in medieval European charms and talismans, occurring in Norwegian and Danish black magic as late as the 19th century!
-It was also used in blessings, as general protection, or sometimes specifically against, fire, theft, sickness, madness,lightning, pain or heartache.
+People also used it in blessings, as general protection, or sometimes specifically against, fire, theft, sickness, madness,lightning, pain or heartache.

-Runically, this Sator Arepo Tenet formula is found several times in Sweden, Iceland and Norway some employing a spelling mistake.
+Runically, this Sator Arepo Tenet formula occurs several times in Sweden, Iceland and Norway some employing a spelling mistake.
 One encounters it also in incomplete form, with only the words sator arepo tenet remaining on several rune-sticks.
 The magical formula also appears on the limestone brickworks of the Skellerup church of North Jutland, Denmark.
 Though not in Runes but carved in Roman letters.